Lindawa40/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 11-sets the mode of the file hello the same as olleh’s mode. script 12-adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users script 13-creates a directory called mydir with permissions 751 in the working directory
+script 11-sets the mode of the file hello the same as olleh’s mode. script 12-adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users script 13-creates a directory called mydir with permissions 751 in the working directory script 14-changes group ownership of file hello to school